 Mobile.
 There are three network operators in the German market: Deutsche Telekom, Vodafone and Telefónica Germany.
 Each of these operators has its own mobile access network.
 Over recent years, the mobile operators utilized their networks by allowing MVNOs to sell their own branded mobile products.
 The German market has one of Europe's most advanced mobile service provider sectors, with Freenet AG's mobilcom-debitel currently being the largest service provider.
 Discounters and large retailers have also entered the market in cooperation with mobile operators and offer mobile voice and data services under their own brands.
 The mobile penetration rate in Germany is estimated to be 139% (Federal Network Agency, 2016) and the German market for mobile services is still growing.
-The volume of mobile call minutes, short message service and data has increased substantially over the years, whereby mobile data revenue as a percentage of total mobile revenue has increased considerably (Source: Dialog Consult/VATM, 2016).
+The volume of mobile call minutes, short message service and data has increased substantially over the years, whereby mobile data revenue as a percentage of total mobile revenue has increased considerably (Source: Dialog Consult/VATM, 2017).
 Given the increased relevance of mobile data, mainly driven by increased usage of mobile apps for video consumption, social media or communication, mobile network operators are increasing data allowances and investing in upgraded networks.
-Vodafone has increased its LTE coverage to approximately 90% of Germany's surface and, as of December 31, 2016, Deutsche Telekom's coverage is about 93%.
-The total German mobile market size is large, with $\in$ 27.0 billion of revenue in 2015, of which $\in$ 18.6 billion represents customer subscription fees (Source: Federal Network Agency, 2016).
+As of December 31, 2017, Vodafone increased its LTE population coverage to approximately 91% while Deutsche Telekom's coverage is about 94% as of December 31, 2017.
+The total German mobile market size is large, with €26.5 billion of revenue in 2016, of which €19.1 billion represents customer subscription fees (Source: Federal Network Agency).
 At the same time, price levels are decreasing and we expect increasing competition, including price erosion.
 Our mobile services are provided via an MVNO arrangement over the wireless network of mobile phone operator, Telefónica Germany.